Updated Tuesday 23 June

 First and foremost, we have a duty of care to our staff, volunteers, and clients.
 We also need to manage our services as efficiently as possible in a situation where much is out of our control, therefore we are controlling the things we can.

-As an organisation we have already put in place a number of measures to help reduce the risk of infection including anti-bacterial hand washes, additional signage and advice about hand washing as well as signposting people to government websites.
+As an organisation we have put in place a number of measures to help reduce the risk of infection including anti-bacterial hand washes, additional signage and advice about hand washing as well as signposting people to government websites.

 We will continue to take the advice given by the government and apply it in a practical way to our own services.

 As reassurance to our stakeholders we are happy to share the following information with you which addresses each service across the charity.
-Ours services have their own continuity plan to cover the most recent events and in summary they are as follows:
+Our services have their own continuity plan to cover the most recent events and in summary they are as follows:

 - All staff working on our Advocacy related projects (Smart Life, PCN Link Workers etc) are working remotely continuing to supply reassurance, guidance and support.